felixrabe-attic/mcrio--bashsh/README.md

         echo "My arguments are: $(QUOTED "$@")"

 You can find a few examples in the [examples](./examples) directory.
+Also, my [~/bin](https://github.com/felixrabe/bin) directory makes heavy use of this project.

 Caveats / known limitations